Strider-CD/ecosystem-index/README.md

 This repository is queried by the strider plugin manager (currently in development)

-If you've created a new plugin for Strider, please add the YAML file in `plugins` and make a corresponding entry in `index`
+If you've created a new plugin for Strider, please add the YAML file in `plugins` and, if stable, make a corresponding entry in `stable.yml`

+## Tagging

+The version numbers indicated must map to tags on the plugin's repository. e.g. A plugin at version 1.0.0 implies that fetching that plugin's repository at tag '1.0.0' will yield the desired source code.

 ## Example

-Let's add a new plugin called strider-ssh-deploy, uploaded to github at https://github.com/Strider-CD/my-strider-plugin
+Let's add a new plugin called strider-ssh-deploy, uploaded to github at https://github.com/Strider-CD/my-strider-plugin and tagged with a version number '1.0.0'

 Create a file `plugins/strider-ssh-deploy` with content: